About Textile Tales

 Naturally, there are questions that arise about living and working in the textile industry through these tumultuous times.
 The histories of the industry often focus on boardroom decisions and management strategies, so that the voices of workers who experienced the consequences of these decisions remain largely hidden.
 Although they were not in control, they experienced both changes in working practices and the consequences of management decisions at first hand.
 It remains difficult to capture the voice of any workforce.
 Theirs are accounts not usually recorded, and seldom set down on paper.
 Newspaper articles and trade union records can shed some light, but they seldom convey the experience of daily working life in the round.
 How did the workers receive their news about the company?
 Was there a staff newsletter?
 Were they consulted or did they feel ignored?
 And what about the social part of work?
 Did they have a company sports team or a social club?
 Where did they go for a drink after work?
 Just a few of the questions that the Textile Tales project would like to ask of its participants in this unique opportunity to hear the answers from those who were actually there.

-This Textile Tales project is able to happen through a successful Heritage Lottery Funding bid from the National Lottery Heritage Fund.
-In addition, the project received a donation from the Worshipful Company of Framework Knitters as well as project help in creating a working network and contacts.
+The Textile Tales project was created through a successful Heritage Lottery Funding bid from the National Lottery Heritage Fund and a donation from the Worshipful Company of Framework Knitters.

 Textile Tales Project Sponsors